dper/kanjiforanki/README.md

 * That's all.
 You now have a note type with eight fields: one for each piece of information that shows up on a kanji flash card.

-Importing the deck into Anki
+Importing the Deck into Anki
 ============================

 Once you have a deck you need to import it.